ambaradan/nvim-rockydocs/README.md

 :PyVenvActivate
 ```

-Step 5: Install Necessary Packages and Prepare the Project Structure
+**Step 5**: Install Necessary Packages and Prepare the Project Structure

 With the virtual environment activated, use RockyDocsSetup to install mkdocs and
 mkdocs-material using Python pip, and prepare the basic structure for your